 EQ Music Blog launched in 2005 (originally as Electroqueer.com) as a pop and electronic new music blog featuring fresh, emerging artists written by American born, London living pop music enthusiast Raj Rudolph.
-Not satisfied with just the Top 40 radio playlists, EQ Music Blog set out on a mission to discover relevant and inspiring new talent electronic pop talent.
+Not satisfied with just the Top 40 radio playlists, EQ Music Blog set out on a mission to discover relevant and inspiring new talent in the electronic pop genre.

 EQ Music’s mission quickly caught on and since then EQ Music has emerged as a noted and respected online music tastemaker with a devoted worldwide audience of over half a million unique visitors and has featured hundreds of music interviews with some of pop’s finest including Lady Gaga, Adam Lambert, Hurts, Erasure, Robyn, Scissor Sisters, Mika, Dido, Sia, New Kids on The Block, Imogen Heap, Steps, The Wanted, Backstreet Boys, Róisín Muphy, Sam Sparro, Martin Solveig and BT just to name a few.

-In 2008, EQ Music Live was let loose on London’s music scene and was one of the first music blogs that moved from web page to stage.
-Based in London’s fashionable Shoreditch, EQ Music Live is a key fixture in the calendar for pop music fans and music industry talent-spotters alike who are hungry to see new and exciting talent debut.
-EQ Music Live has showcased some of the most exciting and on-the-cusp independent pop and electronica artists of the time, some of which have eventually gone onto big careers including Charli XCX, Christian Burns, Bright Light Bright Light, Dragonette, Betty Who, Jennifer Paige, The Sound of Arrows and Frankmusik.
+In 2008, EQ Music Live was let loose on London’s live music scene and was one of the first music blogs that moved “from webpage to stage”.
+Based in London’s fashionable Shoreditch area, EQ Music Live is a key fixture in the calendar for pop music fans and music industry talent-spotters alike who are hungry to see new and exciting talent debut.
+EQ Music Live has showcased some of the most exciting, relevant and on-the-cusp independent pop and electronica artists of the time, some of which have eventually gone onto big careers including Charli XCX, Christian Burns, Bright Light Bright Light, Dragonette, Betty Who, Jennifer Paige, The Sound of Arrows and Frankmusik.

-Expanding upon their experience in the live area, EQ Music was the first pop music blog to launch their own North American national club tour.
-The EQ Music Tour featuring Adam Tyler kicked off in August 2011 and made it’s way across the nation hitting 13 major markets.
+Expanding upon their experience in the live area, EQ Music was the first pop music blog to launch their own North American national club tour as well.
+The EQ Music Tour featuring Adam Tyler kicked off in August 2011 and made its way across the nation hitting 13 major markets.

 In 2012, EQ Music launched it’s Poptronik brand which included the critically-acclaimed “This Beat Is Poptronik compilation albums and launched the Poptronik Festival in Sitges, Spain with headlining artists Andy Bell of Erasure, Fernando Garibay, Cazwell and Monarchy with a plethora of new and emerging electronic pop artists.
 Today, EQ Music continually releases a monthly compilation of specially curated electronic pop music via their “This Beat Is Poptronik” Spotify playlists.

-In 2016, EQ Music expanded it’s editorial coverage to new film and tv features and is a regular fixture at important festivals like SXSW and The BFI London Film Festival.
+In 2016, EQ Music expanded it’s editorial coverage to new film and tv features and is a regular fixture at important festivals like SXSW, The Great Escape and The BFI London Film Festival.

 You’ve heard the Top 40.
 Now listen to this…